bubbleguuum/toggle-monitor-grayscale/README.md

 ## How does it work ?

-The script employs two distinct methods to make the screen grayscale.
+The script can turn the screen to grayscale using 2 separate methods.
 Both give close results in term of grayscale but they are difficult to compare as the nvidia method cannot be screenshotted:

-### Compositor based
+### Compositor based method

 You must use picom (recommended!) or compton (untested) for this method to work.
 It uses a glx shader to transform color to grayscale.